Jakob236/notreadyyet/project/results.md

   * L Ant IPS was categorized as dorsal attention network.
   * Cing was categorized as default mode network.
   * V ACC was categorized as salience network,
-  * R Par was categorized as deafult mode ntwork.
+  * R Par was categorized as default mode network.
   * Broca was categorized as language network.